 - Be sure to line the baking sheet with parchment paper to prevent them from sticking to the baking sheet and for super easy clean up!

-- Be sure to let the cookies cool completely before storing them.
+- Let the cookies cool completely before storing them.

 - Feel free to customize the cookies and add in extras like dried cranberries, other nuts like walnuts, pecans, sliced almonds or hemp hearts if desired.